System of Systems Safety Assessment

 Hazard identification involves identifying potential hazards associated with the aerospace system, including equipment failures, human errors, and environmental factors.

-imported from external applications or built manually in RAM Commander or Safety Commander.
+SoS structure is imported from external applications or built manually in RAM Commander or Safety Commander.

 This includes analyzing the interactions and interdependencies between the various components of the aerospace system.
 Risk assessment involves evaluating the potential risks associated with each hazard and determination of the acceptable levels of risk for each component of the aerospace system.
 This process involves developing requirements for each component based on the risks identified.